wheelercj/chriswheeler.dev/content/posts/pdf-tools.md

 * [PrintFriendly](https://www.printfriendly.com/) converts many file formats to PDF for better printing.
 * [PrintWhatYouLike.com](https://www.printwhatyoulike.com/) lets you print the good parts of any web page while skipping ads and other junk.
 * [this HN discussion](https://news.ycombinator.com/item?id=39027543) covers several tools that can be used to generate PDFs using HTML and CSS.
+* [here's an HN discussion](https://news.ycombinator.com/item?id=41377960) that lists various tools for analyzing PDFs, such as to look for malicious code.

 ## Security